Zhengnx2019/exif-gallery-nuxt/README.md

 ## Contribution

-Contributions are welcome!
+Contributions are welcome.
 Feel free to open an issue to report a bug or submit a feature request via a pull request.

 ## Credits